 Purpose of the Sofia Internship Program

 As part of Sofia University’s mission, we support the pursuit of academic excellence for students interested in traditional employment in the US and participation in entrepreneurial ventures.
-We not only offer all students an opportunity for experiential learning work through internships, but also require them as part of the academic training process.
+The Work Integrated Learning Course is a graduation requirement for the MBA and MSCS, and students must seek out opportunities for experiential learning as part of the academic training process.

 Students enrolled in the MSCS or MBA program have the opportunity to work with startup companies, venture capital firms, and associated corporate environments.
 Those in the program will have the chance to capitalize flourishing technological and business innovations in the US and will demonstrate their scholarly aptitude through experiential learning.
 Therefore, we believe that students enrolled at Sofia will acquire valuable real-world knowledge through these internships.